fendevel/Guide-to-Modern-OpenGL-Functions/README.md

 }
 ```

-Note that the `GLsizei size` parameter refers to the number of locations the uniform takes up with `mat3`, `vec4`, `float`, etc being 1 and any array having the same size as its element count, this means that if you want to modify element 5 of uniform `my_array` you will need to do:
+Note that the `GLsizei size` parameter refers to the number of locations the uniform takes up with `mat3`, `vec4`, `float`, etc. being 1 and arrays having it be the number of elements, the locations are arranged in a way that allows you to do `array_location + element_number` to find the location of an element, so if you wanted to write to element `5` it would be done like this:
 ```cpp
 glProgramUniformXX(program_name, uniforms["my_array[0]"].location + 5, value);
 ```